 Type of material fatigue

-Stress fatigue (high cycle fatigue): low stress level and many cycles.
-The material is damaged due to stress fatigue, which is generally controlled by the allowable stress value.
+Stress Fatigue (High Cycle Fatigue): This type of fatigue occurs under low stress levels and with a high number of cycles.
+Materials are damaged due to stress fatigue, which is typically regulated by the acceptable stress value.

-Secondary fatigue: when the stress level is lower than a certain value, the crack will stop growing.
+Secondary Fatigue: This type of fatigue occurs when the stress level drops below a certain value, causing the crack to cease growing.

 Factors Affecting Fatigue Properties of Materials